 Bureau of Labor and Statistics (BLS) salary info

 The BLS is part of the US Department of Labor, which is the federal agency that monitors the labor industry.
-The BLS is considered an independent statistical agency, and that’s why many institutions choose to rely on BLS data for their research.
-Generally speaking, the BLS will list data from approximately the past two years.
+The BLS is considered an independent statistical agency, which is why many institutions choose to rely on BLS data for their research.
+Generally speaking, the BLS provides data from approximately the past two years.

-*Please note that the BLS uses median pay, while other sites report their findings as means.
+*Please note that the BLS and AOTA use median pay, while other sites report their findings as means.

 Salary.com salary info

-Salary.com is another established player in the salary game, but we’ve noticed that its numbers tend to skew higher than what we typically hear on an anecdotal basis.
-And this applies to all salaries, not just healthcare ones, so take its results with a grain of salt.
+Salary.com is another established player in the salary game, but we’ve noticed that the numbers on this site tend to skew higher than what we typically hear on an anecdotal basis.
+(And this observation applies to all salaries, not just those associate with healthcare fields.)
 That said, this number is closer to the median BLS findings, so don’t discount it altogether.

-According to Salary, the average annual salary of an OTA is $61,735 per year.
+According to Salary.com, the average annual salary of an OTA is $66,194 per year.

 Do OTAs make a lot of money?

 Frankly, this is not an easy question to answer.
-According to the US Census Bureau, median annual 2019 salary for male workers was $57,456 and for female workers was $47,299.
-OTA salaries, according to our calculations and BLS’ calculations, are slightly higher than those figures, at least for women.
-So, one might say that OTAs do make at least an average salary, if not slightly higher than that.
+According to the U.S. Bureau of Labor, the average U.S. annual salary in Q4 of 2023 was $59,384.
+So, one might say that OTAs do make at least an average salary, if not slightly higher.

-At the same time, you can always find professions with astronomically high salaries, such as anesthesiologists and radiologists, and OTAs seem to make very little in comparison.
+At the same time, you can always find professions with astronomically high salaries—such as anesthesiologists and radiologists—and OTAs seem to make very little by comparison.

 All things considered, your salary as an OTA is only part of your bigger financial picture.
 Much of your overall financial health depends on additional factors, including (but not limited to):

-• Dependents (including children, pets, and aging parents, etc.)
+- Dependents (including children, pets, aging parents, etc.)

-We also think it’s worth noting that OTAs do make a pretty nice salary compared to OTs, when you take student debt load into consideration.
-OTs do generally have a higher earning potential, as well as more autonomy, though, so it is likely a toss-up which is better for you.
+We also think it’s worth noting that OTAs make a pretty nice salary compared to OTs when you take student debt load into consideration.
+OTs do generally have a higher earning potential, as well as more autonomy, though—so it is likely a toss-up as to which is better for you.

 How much can a new grad OTA make straight out of school?

-It’s also a bit tough to provide a set number that an OTA can expect to make right out of school.
-Just a few of the factors that play into this number include:
+It’s also tough to provide a set amount that an OTA can expect to make right out of school.
+A few of the factors that play into this include:

 That said, according to the AOTA, a new grad OTA will earn a median salary of $44,235 per year.